awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 You can install and manage extensions using the Lambda console, the AWS Command Line Interface \(AWS CLI\), or infrastructure as code \(IaC\) services and tools such as AWS CloudFormation, AWS Serverless Application Model \(AWS SAM\), and Terraform\.

+**Note**
+Example extensions and wrapper scripts are available in the [GitHub repository of example extensions](https://github.com/aws-samples/aws-lambda-extensions/tree/main/custom-runtime-extension-demo)\.

 ## Lambda execution environment lifecycle<a name="runtimes-extensions-api-lifecycle"></a>

 The lifecycle of the execution environment includes the following phases: